zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 423.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 You can also take a look at our ESL Podcast St ore, as well as our ESL Podcast Blog.

 This episode is a dialogue between Wendy and Ichirou.
 T hey are going to be talking about something that you will find in most Amer ican grocery stores (food stores), and that is food labels.
 The government requir es that many, or most kinds of food have a label on them that gives you inform ation about what is inside the food and other what we would call “nutritional i nformation.”
 Let’s get started.